#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 That car she had seen could very well have been her mother’s.

-Was Tyler Black’s suspicions correct?
-Was her former fiance’ and her mother actually trying to kill her?
+Were Tyler Black’s suspicions correct?
+Was her former fiancé and her mother actually trying to kill her?

 Perhaps control her, hence the drug clinic.